History of tennis: Real tennis

 Time's arm for shame grew tyred at last.

 In England, during the 18th and early 19th centuries as real tennis declined, three other racquet sports emerged: racquets, squash racquets and lawn tennis (the modern game).
+Many historic tennis courts have been preserved in the British Isles, including courts at Oxford, Cambridge, Falkland Palace in Fife where Mary Queen of Scots regularly played, and Hampton Court Palace.